httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 # HTTP Header Fields and Processing Rules

+This document designates the following headers, defined further in {{header}}
+and {{chain-header}} respectively, to carry the client certificate information of a mutually-authenticated TLS connection from a reverse proxy to origin server.

+Client-Cert:
+: Conveys the end-entity certificate used by the client in the TLS handshake with the reverse proxy from the reverse proxy to the origin server.

+Client-Cert-Chain:
+: Conveys the certificate chain used for validation of the end-entity certificate used by the client in the TLS handshake from the reverse proxy to the origin server.

 ## Encoding

 The headers in this document encode certificates as Structured Field Byte